Gabatrix: the Violet Wave

 Chapter 11: May 14th, 2350

 It was a grueling two days.
-Two days of being held prisoner and two days being tested by every psychologist out there.
-Javier had had enough.
+Two days of being held prisoner and two days of being tested by every psychologist out there.
+Javier had enough.
 He was tired of being tested to see if he had post-traumatic stress disorder or being checked to see if he was being manipulated or even if he was drugged.
 All the tests proved negative.

 The adjustment to being on the bed in the Martian hospitals was a unique one.
-The gravity was less than Aphadus being quarter less than now.
+The gravity was less than Aphadus, being a quarter less than now.
 Even the Shal’rein ship managed to generate a good state of gravity by centripetal force.
 Whenever he walked, it felt like he could jump higher than anybody.

 Finally, on May 14th, the news was given to him.
 He was summoned to serve as a witness to a trial or hearing that was going to take place ... a military trial.
-The two days were used wisely, even his dirtied up uniform was cleaned up and given to him.
+The two days were used wisely; even his dirtied-up uniform was cleaned up and given to him.
 It was optional, of course, if he wanted to be on this trial, but he didn’t want to miss it.
 He knew the importance he would have to play in it.
 He felt fine and demanded to serve as a witness.
 The hospitals and the chain of command agreed to let him show up.

-He gripped his hand as he looked at it.
+The man gripped his hand as he looked at it.
 He stood in a passageway underground in the canyons of Mars.
 The artificial lights and atmosphere were unique.
 Shades of blue and red covered the passageway alone.
 The symbolic colors of the UHN were everywhere.

-He could see the sheer importance of this room alone.
+Javier could see the sheer importance of this room alone.
 It was a red carpet combined with the UHN emblem seal.
 Rumors were always told that to step on the seal was to bring bad luck to you or warrant the anger of the admirals.
-The sliding doors appeared to be made of thick opaque glass.
+The sliding doors appeared to be made of thick, opaque glass.
 He could barely see what was inside as his mind tried to put it all together.

 “Ugh ...
 I have been here for two minutes, and it felt like it was twenty,” Javier quietly commented.